Mixing times for the TASEP on the circle: The upper bound on the mixing time in Theorem

 \subsection{Strategy for the proof}

 We start by giving an outline of the proof.
-Consider two initial configurations $\eta$ and $\zeta$ of the exclusion process, and interpret them as two initial growth interfaces in periodic directed last passage percolation.
+Consider two initial configurations $\eta$ and $\zeta$ of the TASEP on the circle, and interpret them as two initial growth interfaces in periodic environments.
 Without loss of generality, we assume that both initial interfaces pass through the origin.
 Let $(\eta_t)_{t \geq 0}$ and $(\zeta_t)_{t \geq 0}$ be two exclusion processes, started from $\eta$ and $\zeta$ respectively, and consider the coupling of the two processes, where we use the same $(N,k)$-periodic environment in the corner growth representation for both $(\eta_t)_{t \geq 0}$ and $(\zeta_t)_{t \geq 0}$.
-Using the results from Section~\ref{sec:Coalescence}, we show that with positive probability, there exists some $t_{\ast}$ of order $N^2k^{-1/2}$ such that where $S$ is a random variable of order at most $N$.
-In other words, after time $t_{\ast}$, the two exclusion processes are time-shifted copies of each other. \\
+Using the results from Section~\ref{sec:Coalescence} on the coalescence of geodesics, we argue that with positive probability, there exists some $t_{\ast}$ of order $N^2k^{-1/2}$ such that Here, $\bar{S}$ is a random variable such that $|\bar{S}|\leq 10 N$ with probability tending to $1$ as $N \rightarrow \infty$; see also Lemma~\ref{lem:ShiftExclusion} and Proposition \ref{pro:EstimateOnShift} (taking $\bar{S}=-S-S_{0,0}=-S$ therein).
+In other words, after time $t_{\ast}$, the two exclusion processes agree up to a time shift. \\

-In a next step, we modify the above described coupling of the environment for the two exclusion processes.
-We describe a random extension and time shift of the environment such that the two exclusion processes are coupled with positive probability from some time of order $N^2k^{-1/2}$ onwards.
-A standard argument then yields the desired upper bound on the mixing time.
-We achieve this modification of the environment in two steps. \\
+The main goal is to argue that for any pair of initial configurations, there exists a coupling of the respective TASEPs such that with positive probability, we can take $\bar{S}=0$ in \eqref{eq:ShiftStatement}.
+A standard argument, bounding the total variation distance from above using a coupling, then yields the desired upper bound on the total variation mixing time. \\

+In order to define this coupling, we modify the (common) periodic environment for the two exclusion processes in two different ways.
+First, we introduce a random extension of the periodic environment.
+Second, we apply a random shift to the exponential random variables within the respective (extended) environments.
+Let us explain both steps now in more detail. \\